 Trash collection-a job nobody likes but everyone must help do.
 (PROJIMO)

-In the West Indies, the Caribbean Council for the Blind provides a guarantee to local banks which give 'start-up' loans to disabled persons.
-So far, 97 percent of the disabled persons who have received loans have met their payments on time.
-This record is better than that of able-bodied persons.
-It helps convince bankers not only that disabled persons can run their own small businesses responsibly, but that they are a good investment.
-By involving local banks in the loan program, the public is being educated toward a new respect and appreciation for disabled persons.
+In the West Indies, the Caribbean Council for the Blind provides a guarantee to local banks which give start-up loans to people with disabilities.
+So far, 97 percent of the people who have received loans have met their payments on time.
+This is the bank's best repayment rate!
+It helps convince bankers not only that people with disabilities can run their own small businesses responsibly, but that they are a good investment.
+By involving local banks in the loan program, the public is being educated toward a new respect and appreciation for people with disabilities.

-Disabled villagers can become skilled in a wide variety of manual skills.
-Here we list some skills that are taught in different rehabilitation programs, training programs, and special workshops.
+Villagers with disabilities can become skilled in a wide variety of manual skills.
+Here we list some skills that are taught in different rehabilitation programs, training programs, and workshops.

-skills marked with a star are sometimes taught to blind persons □ skills marked with a box are sometimes taught to mentally slow persons leatherwork □ sandal and shoe making and repair metal work of a wide variety welding radio and television repair electrical and mechanical repairs weaving of cloth, blankets, etc. sewing and clothes making □ toymaking basketweaving □ dollmaking □ carpentry [¥] □ cabinet and furniture making hospital equipment making making rehabilitation equipment and aids wheelchair making prosthetic limb making drawing, painting, sculpture and design, wood or ivory carving production of simple marketplace gadgets, cages, utensils and knicknacks (see p.
-510) designing and making greeting cards printing and silk-screening pottery making broom making 🗆 chalk making [×] □ candle making artificial flower making □ typing and secretarial skills bookkeeping, accounting bee keeping knife, scissor, and saw sharpening gardening and vegetable raising □ animal raising (chickens, ducks, goats, rabbits, pigs, fish) □ managing a small store or street shop cooking and restaurant management health work jewelry making rope and string making 🗆 landscaping, grounds maintenance janitorial service (cleaning and maintenance) fish net making and repair teaching playing music laundry work, pressing hair cutting, dressing dental work
+\ skills marked with a star are sometimes taught to people with loss of vision

+skills marked with a box are sometimes taught to people with cognitive delay

+leatherwork

+sandal and shoe making and repair metal work of a wide variety

+welding

+radio and television repair

+electrical and mechanical repairs weaving

+of cloth, blankets, etc.\

+sewing and clothes making $\square$

+toymaking \

+basketweaving \ □

+dollmaking □

+carpentry \ □

+cabinet and furniture making \

+hospital equipment making

+making rehabilitation equipment and aids

+wheelchair making

+prosthetic limb making

+drawing, painting, sculpture and design,

+wood or ivory carving

+production of simple marketplace gadgets, cages,

+utensils and knicknacks (see p.
+510)

+designing and making greeting cards

+printing and silk-screening

+pottery making \

+broom making \ □

+chalk making \ □

+candle making \

+artificial flower making

+typing and secretarial skills

+bookkeeping, accounting

+bee keeping

+knife, scissor, and saw sharpening $\ensuremath{\square}$

+gardening and vegetable raising \

+animal raising (chickens, ducks, goats, rabbits,

+pigs, fish) \ □

+managing a small store or street shop \

+cooking and restaurant management

+health work

+jewelry making

+rope and string making \ □

+landscaping, grounds maintenance □

+janitorial service (cleaning and maintenance) $\square$

+fish net making and repair \

+teaching \

+playing music \

+laundry work, pressing

+hair cutting, dressing

+dental work

-A blind boy in the Philippines plants a vegetable garden.
+A boy with vision loss in the Philippines plants a vegetable garden.
 (Photo by Robert Jaekle lor Helen Keller International)

 This young villager in Sri Lanka became quadriplegic at age 14.
 The Sarvodaya CBR program helped him set up this small store in front of his home.

-The above list includes only a few of the activities that disabled persons have learned in order to run their own small business or set up shop in their home.
-As much as is possible, let the disabled person decide what skill or skills she wants to learn.
-Choices that are possible will depend on the person's combination of disability, abilities, and interest as well as on the local situation, resources, market, training opportunities, and other local factors.
+The above list includes only a few of the activities that people with disabilities have learned in order to run their own small business or set up shop in their home.
+As much as is possible, it should be up to a person with disabilities to decide what skill or skills she wants to learn.
+Choices that are possible will depend on the person's combination of abilities and interest as well as on the local situation, resources, market, training opportunities, and other local factors.

-Making craft goods out of old junk-an experiment in Pakistan

-Leaders in the Community Rehabilitation Development Project (see p.
-520) in Peshawar, Pakistan realize that in their country it is very difficult for disabled persons to 'earn a living'.
+Making craft goods out of old junk-an experiment in Pakistan Leaders in the Community Rehabilitation Development Project (see p.
+520) in Peshawar, Pakistan realize that in their country it is very difficult for people with disabilities to earn a living.
 Most either live by begging, are cared for by their families, or die of neglect.
-Since chances of employment are so limited, it is more realistic to help disabled persons learn simple craft skills for self-employment at home (if they have a home) or in the marketplace.
+Since chances of employment are so limited, it is more realistic to help people with disabilities learn simple craft skills for self-employment at home (if they have a home) or in the marketplace.
 They can make small things at low cost and sell them in the marketplace.
 If their small business helps the family a little or covers part of their daily expenses, something has been gained.